The Hungry Panda

 More often than not, we give very little attention to moments in time.
 But the truth is,

-could happen at any point in time, and sometimes, those momentary events might change
+anything could happen at any point in time, and sometimes, those momentary events might change

 the very course of your life.
 This project was done to let us appreciate every single moment in